NerdNu/CritterGuard/README.md

 ### `/critter untame`
 After running this command, click on a critter you own to untame it.

+### `/critter notifications [on/off]`
+This command will toggle whether you get mount notifications or not.

+Mount notifications are sent to you when someone with full access to one of your mounts gets on it, dismounts it, or dies while riding it.

+#### on/off
+This is an optional parameter in case you want to toggle a specific state.

 ## Staff Commands
 These are commands that should, typically, only be given to staff or higher.